NaTorOG/IPTables-Rules---Basic/README.md

 # IPTables-Rules - Basic
-Basic IPTables Rules for a Minecraft Server
+Basic `#ea1f1f`IPTables Rules for a Minecraft Server

 In this guide, you will find basic IPTables rules useful for a minecraft server!